 sepal

 Leaf-like structures that protect the flowers before they open out.

 stamen

 The stamen is made up of the anther and the filament.
 The filament's job is is to hold up the anther.
 The job of the anther is to make pollen.
-The stamen is the male parts of
+The stamen is the male parts of the flower.

 to ho

-the flower.

 Knowledge Organiser - Life cycles of Living things - Animals (Year 5) All animals, including humans, are born; they get older and bigger and some will go on to have children.
 In the end, all animals die.
 We call this a life cycle.

-The Bird Life Cycle

-The Amphibian Life Cycle

-The Mammal Cycle

-The Insect Life Cycle Complete Metamorphosis
+The Insect Life Cycle The Amphibian Life Cycle The Bird Life Cycle The Mammal Cycle Complete Metamorphosis The tail disappears and it starts to set inserts instead The adult breaks out of a mass of eggs of piorits.
+It takes 2-4 years Typs new lack the pupe, matures and which are fertilized by the female much. to become and solutt, when it faun the east. by the mole. con live eggs.
+Independent refult Emáryo grow inside unually sade company the mother, where it is: Eggs ore bild ESS Man from the opposite Independent adults seek by the motive.
+They completely reliant upon sex and mater. the corepany of the once for the enquests. the mother Adult female nurses opposite sex and works their search The tedpole grows Fort legs and built shorters.
+If you the tudgole hatches matriests in tail The was hostified from the eas. as food.
+It jumps into a larve.
+This out of water varior depending (citange) into on the usecles.
+Constant forest over authorist fluors.
+Maggats and graha The todaske grows fire. seed a stronger tail. plants.
+It breether The groung bard in fiel until Then, it develops large rtvough gills. it is all mough to find where a hard case Main period of projects and developing and bind legs. is formed ground. its own food. independency from other parents.
 Key Vocabulary Toddler - the period when a young child starts to walk and become more independent.
 Teenager -humans between the age of 13 and 19.
 It is a time that humans mature quite rapidly.
 Puberty - the name for the time when your body begins to develop and change as you move from childhood to adult.
 Metamorphosis - a process some animals go through to become adults.
 It is a series of physical changes.
 Metamorphosis is especially common in insects.
 Gestation - the period of time that a mammal carries her offspring, or babies, inside her body before giving birth.

-Knowledge Organiser - Rivers (Year 5)

-Key Vocabulary

-Bank The bank is the margin or side of a river.

-Condensation Condensation consists of small drops of water

-which form when warm water vapour or steam

-touches a cold surface such as a window.
+Knowledge Organiser - Rivers (Year 5) Key Vocabulary Bank The bank is the margin or side of a river.
+Condensation Condensation consists of small drops of water which form when warm water vapour or steam touches a cold surface such as a window.

-Current A current is a steady and continuous flowing
+Current A current is a steady and continuous

-movement of some of the water in a river, lake
+flowing movement of some of the water in

-or sea.
+a river, lake or sea.

 Delta is an area of deposition found at the

-mouth of the river that is triangular in shape

-and hence named after the Greek letter.
+mouth of the river that is triangular in shape and hence named after the Greek

+letter.

-Erosion Erosion is the process of wearing away and removal of material mainly in the river channel and along the bank.
+Erosion is the process of wearing away

+and removal of material mainly in the river

+channel and along the bank.

-Estuary An estuary is a drowned river valley, where the river flows into the sea.
+Estuary is a drowned river valley, where the river flows into the sea.